tanchunsiong/Zoom_VideoSDK_Windows_RawDataDemos/README.md

 # VSDK_RawDataDemos

-This current sample app is based on version 1.8.10
+This current sample app is based on version.txt
 A Windows C++ Application demonstrate Zoom Video SDK raw data access in Session

 # Install vcpkg for adding dependency libs.